atteneder/KtxUnity/README.md

 }
 ```

 Next time you open your project in Unity, it will download the package automatically.
+You have to have a GIT LFS client (large file support) installed on your system.
+Otherwise you will get an error that the native library file (dll on Windows) is corrupt.
 There's more detail about how to add packages via GIT URLs in the [Unity documentation](https://docs.unity3d.com/Manual/upm-git.html).

 ## Using